-Tom Rice’s “The Rising Place” is an ultra-touchy-feely civil-rights drama as imagined by theme-park organizers, with every character painted in broad strokes in a story that rings false at every turn.
-Pic, opening Nov.
-8 in select cities with a nationwide rollout planned for January, might have already hit vidstore shelves by then.
+Writer-producer-director Tom Rice’s “The Rising Place” is an ultra-touchy-feely race-relations, civil-rights drama as imagined by theme-park organizers, with every character painted in broad strokes in a story that eagerly tugs at every available heartstring — and rings false at every turn.
+Self-distributed pic, opening Nov.
+8 in select cities with a nationwide rollout optimistically planned for January, might have already hit vidstore shelves by then.

 Action begins in the present, where a Mississippi schoolteacher (Frances Fisher) is about to spend the Christmas holidays with her elderly mother (Frances Sternhagen) and aunt (Alice Drummond).
 When mom and Aunt Millie head off on a series of last-minute Christmas errands, Virginia (Fisher) stays at home, where she discovers in an upstairs closet a hatbox full of vintage letters and mementos from her aunt’s youth.
 As she reads, we see Millie’s life reenacted in flashback.

 Like the Jessica Tandy character from “Fried Green Tomatoes,” young Millie (Laurel Holloman) is a free-spirit whose liberated lifestyle doesn’t quite mesh with the conservative mores of her small Mississippi town.
 Millie’s gotten pregnant out of wedlock by a soldier who’s off to WWII and hasn’t been heard from, and she spends most of her time hanging out with an effete draft-dodger (Mark Webber) and the black daughter (Elise Neal) of the cook at the local diner.
 This earns the ire of Millie’s good-ole’-boy father (Gary Cole) and causes most of the other townsfolk to turn up their noses at her.